2011 Bone Ash Vineyard Cabernet Sauvignon, Calistoga Estate, Napa Valley

 Bone Ash Vineyard

-Like the 2010 before it, the 2011 is certain to impress.
+The 2011 is certain to impress.
 This vintage begins with wonder-ful purple color and aromatics that speak in the blue fruit spectrum.
 It certainly isn’t a shy wine.
 Blue and black berries, fruit preserves, and jelly jar notes fill the senses.
 As this wine opens up, the background notes of French Oak vanillin and soil come forth.
 The palate is young right now but will certainly make its way to being sensational.
 This is true Cabernet expression.
 Great fruit, mid-palate, body and streaming length; it’s all in there!
 The palate is polished and sophisticated.
 Currant, cranberry, blackberry and black cherry are all intertwined.
 The acid and tannin balance is youthful and promising.
 This wine will drink its best from 2014 through 2029.

 Our Calistoga Estate “Bone Ash Vineyard” is our second of three estate vineyards we own and farm in Napa Valley.
 Much like are Oakville Estate and our Signal Fire Vine-yard, the vines are dry-farmed, or nearly so, with vine age averaging 30+ years.
 The re-sult is good root depth and mature, naturally healthy vines that produce beautifully bal-anced crops.
 Situated in the Northernmost tip of the eastern Napa Valley, we are sur-rounded by amazing vineyards that have endured and prospered over decades.
 The fruit here enjoys the warmest climate of the region and it shows in the bottle.